You can choose from a number of audio and visual options when planning a funeral service at York Crematorium.

 Find out about:

-We've also provided some advice about conducting a services or speaking at a funeral.
+We've also provided some advice about conducting a service or speaking at a funeral.

 Music for funerals at York Crematorium